jlonij/disambiguation/README.md

 Given the availability of an annotated training set in the format created by the [DAC Web Interface](https://github.com/jlonij/dac-web), new models can be trained in two simple steps.

-First, the training set is expanded in such a way that it contains all calculated features values:
+First, the training set is expanded so that it contains all features values:

 ```
 $ cd training
 $ ./generate.py
 ```

+The default input file used is `../../../dac-web/users/tve/art.json` and the output is written to a `training.csv` file.
+These locations can be adjusted, however, using the `--input` and `--output` options.

-This expanded set `training/training.csv` can now be used to train new models.
+The resulting file can now be used to train new models.
 Note that existing models in the `models` directory will be replaced, so these need to be backed up manually if they are to be preserved.
 To train, for example, a new Support Vector Machine, run:

 ```
 $ cd ..
 $ ./models.py -t -m svm
 ```

+This will create a `models/svm.pkl` file that can now be applied to new named entity examples.

 Full command line options for training and cross-validation: